Chairperson: Tony Spanakos

-The goal of the Political Science and Law Department is to provide students with a strong foundation in both politics and law, within the context of a thorough liberal arts education.
+The goal of the Political Science and Law Department is to provide students with a strong foundation in both politics and law.
 The Department seeks to enhance student knowledge of government, politics, public affairs, the legal process, and the responsibilities of good citizenship.
 Our course work stresses each of our disciplines, as well as the close relationship between politics and law.
 In so doing, the Department strives to develop a host of intellectual abilities to reason logically, to analyze complex ideas involving intricate interrelationships, to read with understanding and accuracy, and to write with clarity and precision.

 The Department's Political Science major enables students to purse areas of interest in American Government and Politics, International Relations, Comparative Politics, and Political Thought and Philosophy.
 A Political Science minor is also available.